pivotal/docs-tap/tas-migration/spring-cloud-gateway.hbs.md

   1. Copy the URL given for dashboard and remove the `/scg-dashboard` path.
 This is the URL of the service instance's backing app.
 For example, `https://my-gateway.apps.example.com`.

-  1. Update route configuration for the app animals via the routes actuator endpoint on the `my-gateway` service instance by running:
+  1. Update route configuration for the app animals <!-- `animal-rescue`? --> via the routes actuator endpoint on the `my-gateway` service instance by running:

      ```console